MrBeast and Salesforce launch $1M Super Bowl puzzle challenge

 For fans, that means more opportunities to earn, create, and contribute rather than simply watch.
 For content creators, it offers a fresh template for how to scale engagement beyond likes and comments into structured, time‑bound challenges that encourage deeper attention and longer interaction.

-As of now, that elusive million‑dollar code still waits patiently inside the fragments of four subtly misdirecting videos, a vault‑walk ad, and a buzzing Slack workspace.
+As of now, that elusive million-dollar code still waits patiently inside the fragments of four subtly misdirecting videos, a vault-walk ad, and a buzzing Slack workspace, which is a messaging platform used for team communication.
 Someone, somewhere, is one decoded clue away from becoming a sudden millionaire while the rest of us watch, learn, and get ready for the next wave of branded, puzzle‑driven storytelling.